- Arts and Design»

 Now for the real exciting and fun part of making rag doll toys.
 Decorating the cloth dolls.

 The face can be embroidered or alternatively stitching on old lovely and bright buttons for the eyes and the nose is very effective.

 You can sew pretty and even chic doll clothes for rag doll toys, using leftover or recycled textile materials.

 And for rag doll hair, you can stitch on knitting wool or add yarn hair, cutting it into a beautiful hairstyle.
-The hairstyle can be the popular 'Goldilocks' waist length hair and if you want crazy colours or crazy hair, simply make the doll that way.
+The hairstyle can be the popular 'Goldilocks' waist length hair and if you want crazy colors or crazy hair, simply make the doll that way.

 Ragdoll toys can also be made with no doll clothes on.
 However, they look prettier when adorned, and when they are made prettily dressed up, they will make better Christmas gifts to some wonderful but deprived children out there.

-You may have learnt how to make rag doll toys because it’s quite simple to make one, but making rag dolls hair, giving them a personality, is a simple art on its own.
+You may have learned how to make rag doll toys because it’s quite simple to make one, but making rag dolls hair, giving them a personality, is a simple art on its own.

 Making rag doll toys hair is very exciting and it's the most rewarding aspect of rag doll making.
 Your newly made rag doll needs to have a personality and what better way to achieve this than with the hairstyle. - Read further...

 © 2009 viryabo